aprzygon15/przygonska-portfolio/critique-by-design.md

 ## Step four: Test the solution

--"Is there anything that is too redundant in my graph?"
+- "Is there anything that is too redundant in my graph?"
 Peer 1: Felt that including the Age category was redundant and could be removed.
 Peer 2: Agreed that Age was redundant and didn't add much value to the story.
 Peer 3: Thought Age was interesting and suggested it didn't hurt to keeping it in.